History - How It All Started

 Jordin Jewel Cryderman was born on December 6, 1994.
 In spite of her low heart rate, she thrived remarkably.

-In the spring of 1995 ‘Jordy’ was sent to Sick Kids Hospital to have a pacemaker implanted to help her heart beat normally.
-Her irregular heart beat would be managed by the pacemaker, however, the doctors soon discovered a further problem with one of her heart valves which was to be followed closely.
-During her hospital time, the family spent their days at the Ronald McDonald House in Toronto.
+In the spring of 1995, ‘Jordy' was sent to SickKids Hospital to have a pacemaker implanted to help her heart beat normally.
+While the pacemaker managed her irregular heartbeat, doctors soon discovered an additional issue with one of her heart valves, which required close monitoring.
+During her hospital stay, the family spent their days at the Ronald McDonald House in Toronto.